Cyber Tests Showed 'Nearly All' New Pentagon Weapons Vulnerable To Attack, GAO Says

 "One test had to be stopped due to safety concerns after the test team scanned the system," the GAO says.
 "This is a basic technique that most attackers would use and requires little knowledge or expertise."

 When problems were identified, they were often left unresolved.
 The GAO cites a test report in which only one of 20 vulnerabilities that were previously found had been addressed.
-When asked why all of the problems had not been fixed, the GAO says, "program officials said they had identified a solution, but for some reason it had not been implemented.
-They attributed it to contractor error."
+When asked why all of the problems had not been fixed, "program officials said they had identified a solution, but for some reason it had not been implemented.
+They attributed it to contractor error," the GAO says.

 One issue facing the Pentagon, the GAO says, is the loss of key personnel who are lured by lucrative offers to work in the private sector after they've gained cybersecurity experience.